KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Photos by bugsounet](https://github.com/bugsounet/EXT-Photos)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
-   - @stylistic/eslint-plugin   ^2.9.0  →  ^2.10.1
+   - @stylistic/eslint-plugin  ^2.10.1  →  ^2.11.0
-   - eslint                    ^9.13.0  →  ^9.14.0
-   - glob                      ^10.4.5  →  ^11.0.0

-2. ESLint issues:
-   - EXT-Photos.js: Line 8, Column 17: 'args' is defined but never used. (rule: no-unused-vars)
-   - EXT-Photos.js: Line 173, Column 11: 'dom' is assigned a value but never used. (rule: no-unused-vars)
-   - installer/minify.js: Line 47, Column 7: 'error' is assigned a value but never used. (rule: no-unused-vars)
-   - installer/minify.js: Line 64, Column 14: 'e' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 6, Column 37: 'payload' is defined but never used. (rule: no-unused-vars)

 ### [PiDisplaySleep by RpDp-git](https://github.com/RpDp-git/PiDisplaySleep)